-Our main manufacturing facilities are located at Secunda Synfuels Operations and Secunda Chemicals Operations.
-The size of this total property is approximately 82,5 square kilometres (km2) with operating plants accounting for 8,35 km2.
+Our main manufacturing facilities are located in Secunda and Sasolburg.
+The size of Sasol's total Secunda property is approximately 83 square kilometres (km2) with operating plants accounting for 9 km2.
+The size of the Sasolburg property is approximately 51 km2.